 Agentic CLI tools are AI coding tools that can create and delete files, run commands, plan, and execute the coding of the entire project.
-We tested the leading tools across 10 real-world web development scenarios to determine which is more reliable.
+We benchmarked the leading tools across 10 real-world web development scenarios, performing ~600 atomic validation checks per agent and more than ~5,000 total automated test executions, including backend logic, frontend functionality, and multi-run consistency verification.

 Agentic CLI benchmark results

-We evaluated runtime efficiency using Average execution time (seconds), effective token usage (input + output), and combined accuracy score:
+We evaluated runtime efficiency using average execution time (seconds), effective token usage (input + output), and cost per task (USD), each plotted against the combined accuracy score:

 You can see our methodology below.